MahmoudAlyy/Blind-Auction-Smart-Contract/README.md

 ## Things to note:

-* Why include the puplic address to bid value?
+* Why include the puplic address in the commitment?
 To prevent replay attacks.
 If 2 bids have the same value bid the 1st bidder wins.
 So if we didn't add public address and an adversarial could somehow intercept your traffic, send your hash(value,nonce) from his address, then allow your hash to pass, then wait for you to reveal the (value,nonce) and do the same thing ( intercept - reveal your (value,nonce) first - allow your traffic to pass), he is  guaranteed to win the bid against you.